Large-Mid-Small Cap Allocation by Age and Horizon (For Indian Investors)

 How to split between large, mid, and small cap depends on age and years to goal — not just risk appetite.
 Frameworks for 30M, 40M, 50M, and pre-retiree Indian investors.

 The Nifty Smallcap 250 index delivered approximately 22% CAGR over the 5 years ending March 2025 — nearly double the Nifty 50's return.
 The same index fell 65% between January 2018 and March 2020.
-This is the exact risk-reward trade-off you are managing when you decide how much small-cap to hold.
-The allocation question is not about maximising returns — it is about matching volatility to your horizon and your ability to stay invested through a 2-year drawdown.
+That is the trade-off you are managing when you decide how much small-cap to hold.
+The allocation question is not just about maximising returns; it is about matching volatility to your horizon and your ability to stay invested through a long drawdown.

 Quick answer: A 70/20/10 split across large/mid/small-cap is a reasonable starting allocation for a 35–45 year old investor with a 15-year-plus equity horizon.
-The small-cap component should reduce materially as you approach withdrawal — sequence-of-returns risk at retirement is far more damaging than the forgone upside.
+The small-cap component should reduce materially as you approach withdrawal, because sequence-of-returns risk near retirement can hurt more than the upside you give up.
 The Nifty Next 50 sits at the large/mid-cap boundary and counts as large-to-mid in this framework.

 Why the Split Matters More Than the Funds